 |Can be used in most commercial/industrial settings||Even under ideal conditions, connection may not be stable|

-Like HomePlug, a cellular modem doesn't require any additional wiring to be run between the customer's router/switch and the eGauge, which can reduce initial costs.
+Like HomePlug, a cellular modem doesn't require any additional wiring to be run between the customer's router/switch and the eGauge, which can reduce initial installation costs.
 Since the cellular modem is essentially a dedicated network with no ability to access the customer's local network, it may be better suited for high security locations where local network access isn't available.
-Cellular modems are also well suited for many rural or remote locations or areas where traditional wired internet isn't available.
+A cellular connection removes reliance on the quality and uptime of the customer's network, which may reduce troubleshooting costs.
+Cellular modems are also well suited for many rural or remote locations or areas where traditional wired internet isn't available or is prohibitively expensive.
 Most cellular modems feature external antennas, which can be extended to find the best signal without moving the modem itself.

-However, cellular modems are quite expensive, and require an active data plan (typically an ongoing monthly cost).
+However, cellular modems are more expensive compared to a communication technology which uses the customer's existing network, such as HomePlug or WiFi (with a cellular modem, you're essentially building a second dedicated network for the eGauge).
+They also require an active data plan (typically an ongoing monthly cost).
 Like WiFi bridges, cellular modems are prone to communication issues due to poor or nonexistent coverage.
-The modems ship preconfigured, but may require additional testing to function properly.
+The modems ship preconfigured, but may require additional testing to function properly (or additional configuration to use with a different carrier).
 In certain areas (inside metal/block/concrete buildings, underground etc) a cellular signal may not be available.
 Cellular signals can be degraded or blocked by external factors, such as inclement weather, power outages, etc. Cellular towers are owned and maintained by cellular providers, who may decide to remove or decommission a tower with no notice.
 This may leave a site without an active cellular connection.

 |Usable where local network access isn't available||Subject to a variety of external influences|